KrauseFx/krausefx.com/_posts/2026-02-23-openclaw-my-automation-setup.md

 ## Context

-With [ContextSDK](https://contextsdk.com) we're working on enabling app developers to best leverage the smartphone's motion to improve their app experiences and monetisation.
+With [ContextSDK](https://contextsdk.com) we're working on enabling app developers to leverage the smartphone's motion to improve their app experiences and monetisation.
 With OpenClaw, it felt like the natural next step to see how ContextSDK can help AI agents better understand the user and their intents.

 Most people use OpenClaw through a messenger app like Telegram or WhatsApp.
 Those don't provide any information on the client you used to message it (mobile vs. desktop).